-I’d have to say most divorced women I know have experienced a cougar relationship, or if they haven’t, they want to.
+I’d have to say most divorced women I know have experienced one or more cougar relationships, or if they haven’t, they want to.
 I myself had a relationship with a man who was 13 years younger than me when I was a newly divorced woman several years ago, and I have to confess, it was great.
 It only lasted a few months, but it was exciting and sexy and fun and it made me feel young and desirable and beautiful.
 I left the relationship with warm feelings, and I am still friends with the guy.

 But what really got me thinking about cougar relationships is this email I received: